MiRo1310/ioBroker.telegram-menu/README.md

 ### **WORK IN PROGRESS**

+-   confirm the set and not processed state
+-   fixed User checkbox check
 -   new Icons
 -   Error by Starting with new Values of Ack and Parse_mode
 -   #85 bindings